 - is an authentic problem that relates easily to classroom issues.

 - integrates with the tools of depth and complexity and the content imperatives.

-A quick search for tragedy of the commons activities leads to several fun choices.
+A quick search for “the tragedy of the commons activities” will yield several versions of this.

 What interests me most is the discussion students have after this activity.
 Plus you can take these ideas and abstract them to deal with other parallel situations.

 There are great opportunities for higher-order questions here.
 Add a prompt from depth and complexity to focus students’ thinking: